janekx21/BrickIt/README.md

 		- should show player direction in paused play
     - block animations in general
-- timer, how long did you need for the level and score
-- combo counter
 - kenny credits
 - credits screen
 - blocks